jotnguyen/Lafferty.co-v2/content/blog/how-to-quit-playing-video-games-for-good.md

 It's much easier to start something new than it is to quit something you've been doing for years.

-Also I like how long "a year" sounds.
-Like, yeah I'm quitting video games for a year.
+I also like how long **a year** sounds.
+Yeah, I'm quitting video games for a year.
 Maybe that's just me, but the length of time is ambitious and inherently challenging.
 I like challenges.

 ### Tell Everyone Who Will Listen